GreenGremlin/sub/README.md

     usage: sub <command> [<args>]

     Some useful sub commands are:
-       commands               List all sub commands
+       list    List all sub commands
        who     Check who's logged in

 And running `sub help who` will show the "Usage" magic comment, and then the "Help" comment block: